vanarova/PrintAPic-Minimal-Photo-Printing-kiosk/README.md

 Also check below link for setting up dnsmasq to redeirect all address to one ip https://www.stevenrombauts.be/2018/01/use-dnsmasq-instead-of-etc-hosts/

+Steps --
+1. Install Raspsp, steps are given in quick installer section in raspap github.
+2. After install, raspberry will become router with a wlan access point.
+3. Connect to raspberry pi wifi from pc, Its wifi name is raspap_webui and password is ChangeMe
+4. Open browser and enter IP address: 10.3.141.1
+Username: admin
+Password: secret
+Goto connected guest client section and note the IP address of PC assigned.
+(This can also be done by simply using ipconfig on PC itself)
+5. To make raspap forward all requests to a particular IP, go to etc\dnsmasq.conf file and add a line address=/print.it/127.0.0.1 address=/www.print.it/127.0.0.1 for all addresses rediecetion - address=/#/127.0.0.1
+Enter IP of your pc in above lines.
+6. On PC, go to IIS server and configure it so that it listens to all 8080 ports and serves website.
+7. Now raspberry will redirect all request to website hosted on PC and website will apprear

 # Notes for OCR --
 https://www.truiton.com/2016/11/optical-character-recognition-android-ocr/